Wimmics/HOWTO_Virtuoso-Docker/Basic/Loading_data.md

 Another option to consider can be scripting complex actions via bash files.
 For it, you need to install first the package *virtuoso-opensource*.

-:exclamation: The virtuoso-opensource library also installs a virtuoso service that will lunch at every reboot a virtuoso app at port 1111.
+:exclamation: The virtuoso-opensource library also installs a virtuoso service that will launch at every reboot a virtuoso app at port 1111.
 We generally use the same part in our Docker app.
-For avoiding collision of service a good practice could be to disable directly this one :
+To avoid collision of service a good practice could be to disable directly this one :
 * Check your /etc/init.d directory and spot the name of the virtuoso service
 * And simply disable it via : ```systemctl disable virtuoso-opensource-VERSION_NUMBER```